 CR 4413 (from AL 130 to pavement end)

 CR 6629 (from US29 to CR 6627)

-  Current Industrial Access projects associated with the new Rex Lumber Mill:
+Completed Industrial Access projects associated with Rex Lumber, Universal Precast, and Lockheed Martin:

 CR 7714: (Funding from Industrial Access Board & Federal Aid) Resurface from US-231 to CR 7724.